alex7kom/ableton-live-template/README.md

 ## How to use

 Press **Use this template** on this page and create a new repo.
 Select **private** repo if any of your assets are going to be proprietary!
-Then clone it on your computer using your favorite Git GUI/client.
-Rename `Project.als` to whatever you want, open in Ableton Live and have fun!
+Then clone it to your _Projects_ directory using your favorite Git GUI/client.
+Optionally rename `Project.als` to whatever you want, open in Ableton Live and have fun!
 Don't forget to commit your changes regularly :)

 ## Caveats